 Obviously you have got to eat.
 But on Ibiza this is a special thing because there are so many good, high quality restaurants with a fantastic, authentic decor!
 Ibiza is one of the top trend setting places world-wide where healthy food became a big hit, resulting in plenty of restaurants all over the island offering this type of food.
 Honestly, I never encountered a bad food place on Ibiza.
 Pretty much everything is Hip, Healthy and High quality!
 But don’t worry; there are steaks and desserts too!

 Like with accommodation, inland restaurants tend to be – averagely taken – cheaper.
 Santa Eularia is also pretty affordable, at most places you will be able to eat a 2 or 3 course dinner with a few drinks for around EUR 30 per person, even at the marina.
 Eating and drinking at a luxurious beach club, especially at Playa d’en Bossa, is a different story.
 For example a mixed drink with Red Bull at Ushuaïa Beach Club costs already EUR 20.
 Dining with sea view at a stylish place may result in a bill of around EUR 120-150 for 2 persons.

-Some personal recommendations from my last Ibiza trip this summer:
+Some personal recommendations from my last Ibiza trip:

 - Las Dalias Café next to the hippie market, affordable (EUR 65 for 2) and Cochinita Pibil starter to die for